Why do you need a living will and power of attorney for health care (called an appointment of a health care representative in Connecticut)?

 There are two basic kinds of health care documents that everyone should make.
 First, you'll need a document naming a trusted person to direct your health care if you are unable to do so yourself.
 This document is commonly called a power of attorney.
 In Connecticut, this form is called an appointment of a health care representative.

 Second, you can create a document setting out the types of medical treatment you would or would not like to receive in certain situations.
 This document is often known as a living will.
-Connecticut calls this form a document concerning health care and withholding or withdrawal of life support systems.
+Connecticut calls this form a living will or health care instructions.

-If you wish to both name a representative and leave treatment instructions, Connecticut includes all of your wishes in a single form called health care instructions and appointment of a health care representative.
+If you wish to both name a representative and leave treatment instructions, Connecticut includes all of your wishes in a single form known as your advance directives.

 Who makes health care decisions for me in Connecticut?